zlatnaspirala/matrix-engine/ABOUT.md

 ## Hybrid mobile platforms

 - Hybrid Android
   Light ambient too mush amp values [keep it from 0 - 1] Audio is on camera on but no textures/black
+  Video textures bliking diff solid colors...